luismiguelru/SLA_Notes/reports/sla_fail/README.md

-# Report SLA_Fail
+# Report SLA Reports with Notes

-This report provides all data I need regarding notes for all the pending request
+This report provides all data related with SLA Report accompanied by notes.